To be delivered to

 The national non-profit group Start School Later at www.startschoollater.net.

-For information about the NE Ohio Start School Later Facebook page, or for questions about the petition or clinical data, feel free to contact the petition representative S. Simera via the above link.
+For questions about the petition or clinical data, feel free to contact the petition representative S. Simera via the above link.

 Note: MoveOn Civic Action does not necessarily endorse the contents of petitions posted on this site.
 MoveOn Petitions is an open tool that anyone can use to post a petition advocating any point of view, so long as the petition does not violate our terms of service.